-Background: The EPA included this item in the VGP due to a concern of discharge of potentially toxic levels of metals such as copper and zinc.
-Most vessels had a copper anode system installed.
-These are sacrificial copper anodes.
-These anodes in most cases are installed in the seawater intakes in the sea chest.
+The EPA included this item in the VGP due to a concern of discharge of potentially toxic levels of metals that are being released by these anodes.
 Ocean Rangers need to understand the use and working of the system and how they are operated.